TREASURIES-Yields gain as inflation, personal income rise

 “I think the story of inflation starting to cool is still intact and I don’t think this number is going to necessarily change anything as far as the narrative goes as far as the Fed probably having to tighten at least a little bit more in 2023,” he said.

-The inversion in the yield curve between two-year and 10-year yields US2US10=TWEB retraced by around 1 basis point to minus 58 basis points.
+The inversion in the yield curve between two-year and 10-year yields US2US10=TWEB retraced by around 2 basis points to minus 58 basis points.

 Investors are evaluating how high the Fed is likely to hike rates as it battles inflation, but also stares down the likelihood of a widely expected recession next year.